Charter of Human Rights

 Council including Councillors and its employees are bound by the provisions of the Victorian Charter of Human Rights and Responsibilities Act 2006 (the Charter).
 This includes ensuring we act compatibly with human rights in the delivery of services and when making decisions.

-- Freedom of thought, conscience, relation and belief;
+- Right to freedom of thought, conscience, religion and belief;

 - Right to peaceful assembly and freedom of association;

 - Property rights;